martygubar/bds-getting-started/lab-create-edge/create-edge.md

         * **Custom boot volume size:** Change this value based on requirements
         * Specify values for encryption based on your requirements
     * **Add SSH key**
-        * Select the public key that you plan to use for this bastion host.
+        * Select the public key that you plan to use for this edge node host.
 The key is used for connecting to the host.
     * Click **Create**

-### Capture Bastion Instance Details
+### Capture Edge node Instance Details
-Once the Bastion creation is complete, save the key information required to access the cluster:
+Once the Edge node creation is complete, save the key information required to access the cluster:
 * **Public IP Address**
 * **Private IP Adress**
 * **Internal FQDN**

 This information will be used to 1) add the host to the cluster and 2) access the host from a client

-## Enable Connectivity from the Bastion to the BDS Cluster
+## Enable Connectivity from the Edge node to the BDS Cluster
-To enable connectivity from the bastion to the BDS Cluster, copy the private key used during BDS cluster creation to ~/opc/.ssh on the bastion.
-Then, log into the bastion and test connectivity.
+To enable connectivity from the edge node to the BDS Cluster, copy the private key used during BDS cluster creation to ~/opc/.ssh on the edge node.
+Then, log into the edge node and test connectivity.

 * Copy the private key used during BDS cluster creation and copy it to ~/opc/.ssh.
 The example below is using scp (secure copy):

     scp -i `your-private-key` `your-private-key` opc@`your-public-ip`:~/.ssh/

-* Connect to `mybastion` using SSH:
+* Connect to `myedge` using SSH:

     ssh -i `your-private-key` opc@`your-public-ip`

-Once connected to the bastion, connect to the first utility node on the Hadoop cluster.
+Once connected to the edge node, connect to the first utility node on the Hadoop cluster.
 You can find the utility node IP address by performing the following tasks:
 * In a browser, log into your tenancy on OCI using the following URL:

     https://console.us-ashburn-1.oraclecloud.com/